andris210296/Feefo/README.md

 - **Database**: This is where Notes App's data is stored.
 Each note is stored as a row in the notes table, with fields for the note's title, content, creation date, and last modification date.
 The database is built using SQL.

 ### Web APP UI
-In "Notes App", users start at the login page.
-After entering valid credentials, they receive a JWT token from the backend.
-This token is stored in the frontend for future authentication.
+Once "Notes App" is launched, users are taken to the login page.
+Each time users submit valid credentials, the backend issues them a JWT token.
+This token is stored in the frontend for use in future authentication.

-After login, users are taken to the notes page, where they can see their notes.
-The notes page interacts with the backend using CRUD operations, with the JWT token included in each request for authentication.
+Users are sent to the notes page after logging in, where they can view their notes.
+CRUD operations are used by the notes page to communicate with the backend, and each request for authentication includes the JWT token.

-In this way, the login page directly links to the CRUD notes page, ensuring a seamless and secure user experience.
+The CRUD notes page may be accessed straight from the login page, guaranteeing a safe and easy user experience.

 ![alt text](image-1.png)